-With the Two Channel Switch-Pair feature, there are two channel interface cards.
-All cards are contained on the B4 board for storage director 1 and on the B3 board for storage director 2, as shown below.
+With the Two Channel Switch-Pair feature, an additional channel interface card and an additional select out bypass card are with the second channel.
+In addition, the two-channel condition register (TCR) card is added.
+All cards are contained on the B4 board for storage director 1 and on B3 board for storage director 2, as shown below.